The Rev. Herbert B. Taylor, President

 Hector Montesino, Executive Director, Deaconess Home & Community Based Services

 Hector is the Executive Director of Deaconess Home & Community Based Services.
 He attended the PUCMM School of Business in Santiago, Dominican Republic and graduated in 2000 with a degree in Business Administration.
 After graduating Hector moved to Ogunquit, Maine and worked in hospitality until settling in Boston in 2003 and managing a private duty home care services company for 11 years.
 Hector joined Deaconess as Director of Home Care in July of 2014 and was promoted to Executive Director in January 2017.
 He is an active member of the Home Care Alliance of Massachusetts.
-Hector enjoys staying active both physically and in the senior community specifically related to the fight against Alzheimer’s, end of life and hospice, and elder advocacy.
-Hector lives in Charlestown, MA and Provincetown, MA with his partner and dog.
+Hector enjoys staying active in the senior community specifically related to the fight against Alzheimer’s, end of life and hospice, and elder advocacy.

 Rob Fallon, Executive Director, Newbury Court, Concord, MA